 European Studies is an interdisciplinary degree that combines advanced language study with Europe-related coursework in the humanities and social sciences.
-Courses are taught by Europeanists from a variety of academic disciplines, including history, political science, literature, language, art history, philosophy, sociology, geography, economics, and business.
+Courses are taught by Europeanists from a variety of academic disciplines, including history, political science, literature, language, art history, music, philosophy, sociology, geography, economics, and business.
 Besides developing an in-depth understanding of European history and culture, students will acquire advanced skills in critical thinking, close reading, and persuasive writing.

 The European Studies Major

 Each semester European Studies majors and minors can choose from over 100 courses taught by the roughly 150 BYU faculty members with expertise in European subjects.
 Students also have the option of fulfilling several requirements through Independent Study courses.

 Interested students should meet with either the European Studies faculty coordinator, Professor Heather Belnap Jensen or one of the counselors at the Kennedy Center Advisement Center (273 HRCB).
 Download ES Major Brochure (PDF).

 Go to the Kennedy Center Advisement Center (273 HRCB), where the secretaries will assist you.
 Seniors must meet with an academic advisor before approval to switch to the major will be granted.